 Family themes

-It seems that she was further inspired by Charles’s career as there are similarities between the career of the real life Navy Captain and Captain Wentworth.
+It seems that she was further inspired by Charles as there are similarities between his career and character and those of Captain Harville.
 Both began their careers in North America, commanding sloops and then frigates.
-They are both about the same age, popular with their crews, and won prize money, although Captain Wentworth won considerably more.
+They are both about the same age, popular with their crews, and won prize money, although Captain Wentworth won considerably more!

-Jane admired Fanny, thought her brave, and got on well with her when they met.
-She has similar traits to Mrs Croft in Persuasion who follows her husband, no matter where he was commissioned to serve and what danger awaits.
+When Jane met Charles wife Fanny Palmer, she liked her and they got on well.
+Jane greatly admired her bravery, as England was at war with France at this time and Fanny lived with Charles on board his ship.
+Fanny has similar traits to Mrs Croft in Persuasion who follows her husband, no matter where he was commissioned to serve and the danger they were in.

 Another ending